Palestinians: Education

 The literacy rate of Palestine was 96.3% according to a 2014 report by the United Nations Development Programme, which is high by international standards.
 There is a gender difference in the population aged above 15 with 5.9% of women considered illiterate compared to 1.6% of men.
 Illiteracy among women has fallen from 20.3% in 1997 to less than 6% in 2014.

 Palestinian intellectuals, among them May Ziadeh and Khalil Beidas, were an integral part of the Arab intelligentsia.
 Educational levels among Palestinians have traditionally been high.
 In the 1960s the West Bank had a higher percentage of its adolescent population enrolled in high school education than did Lebanon.
-Claude Cheysson, France's Minister for Foreign Affairs under the first Mitterrand Presidency, held in the mid-eighties that, ‘even thirty years ago, (Palestinians) probably already had the largest educated elite of all the Arab peoples.’
+Claude Cheysson, France's Minister for Foreign Affairs under the first Mitterrand Presidency, held in the mid-eighties that, 'even thirty years ago, (Palestinians) probably already had the largest educated elite of all the Arab peoples.'

-Contributions to Palestinian culture have been made by diaspora figures like Edward Said and Ghada Karmi, Arab citizens of Israel like Emile Habibi, and Jordanians like Ibrahim Nasrallah.
+Contributions to Palestinian culture have been made by diaspora figures including Edward Said and Ghada Karmi, Arab citizens of Israel including Emile Habibi, and Jordanians including Ibrahim Nasrallah.

 Women and family

 In the 19th and early 20th century, there were some well known Palestinian families, which included the Khalidi family, the al-Husayni family, the Nashashibi family, the Tuqan family, the Nusaybah family, Qudwa family, Shawish clan, Shurrab family, Al-Zaghab family, Al-Khalil family, Ridwan dynasty, Al-Zeitawi family, Abu Ghosh clan, Barghouti family, Doghmush clan, Douaihy family, Hilles clan, Jarrar family, and the Jayyusi family.
 Since various conflicts with Zionists began, some of the communities have subsequently left Palestine.
 The role of women varies among Palestinians, with both progressive and ultra-conservative opinions existing.
-Other groups of Palestinians, such as the Negev Bedouins or Druze may no longer self-identify as Palestinian for political reasons.
+Other groups of Palestinians, such as the Negev Bedouins or Druze, may no longer self-identify as Palestinian for political reasons.